 IDENTITY IN UNITED STATES POLITICS

-Much of my current research grows from my doctoral thesis, "Identity in American Politics, A Multidimensional Approach to Study and Measurement."
-I develop measurement strategies and offer theoretic insight toward the study of group politics.
-The thesis is written in three parts.
+Amidst growing diversity in the United States and awareness of intersectional identities, assessing the political preferences of groups has become an increasingly complex task.
+In my current book project, I argue that a key to understanding politics lies in distinguishing identity from group membership.
+I develop measurement strategies to demonstrate that political attitudes respond to self-categorization and provide support using survey experiments and in-depth interviews.
+The book project grows from my doctoral thesis, and contains three main parts.
 In Part I I introduce the type-predictor framework, a theory useful for understanding the subjective nature by which individuals self-identify and experience a sense of shared political interest with in-group members, or not.
 In Part II I present support for the type-predictor framework using data from the analysis of 40 in-depth, semi-structured interviews.
 In Part III I develop and test a new strategy for the survey measurement of identity across multiple dimensions.
 Using original survey data I examine how people who differ in their expressions of identity may also differ in their policy-related preferences, with particular attention paid to the politics of immigration and welfare.
 Taken together, my work demonstrates that by further interrogating how attitudes and behavior respond to self-categorization, we may develop a more refined picture of identity and the politics of intersectionality.

 REPRESENTATION AND INEQUALITY